 Add coloring - For a brightly colored frosting, add a few drops of your favorite gel-based food coloring.

 Adjust the flavor - Replace the vanilla extract with any other extract for a totally different flavor profile!
 You can also add pastes, puree, nut butter, cocoa powder, and more to transform the flavor profile however you'd like.
+I use a delicious coffee French buttercream in my Opera cake recipe, and a pistachio French buttercream in my Pistachio Dacquoise.

 If you have leftover frosting, store it in a covered container in the fridge for up to 3 days.
 For longer storage, freeze the buttercream in an airtight container for several months.
 Thaw it in the fridge before frosting your cakes or cupcakes.